TrueSalmonKing/SimpleOnePixelMazeSolver/README.md

 ## Note

-program not optimzed for large scale mazes.
+pprogram not optimzed for large scale mazes.